On computing and the complexity of computing higher-order $U$-statistics, exactly: Preliminaries

 \subsection{Useful Concepts from Graph Theory}

-In this section, we recall three key concepts from graph theory that are central to our complexity-theoretic characterization: \emph{vertex elimination} and \emph{treewidth}, which captures the dominant computational complexity; and \emph{quotient graph}, which is related to the decomposition of a $U$-statistic into a linear combination of $V$-statistics.
-Here we adopt the terminologies from \citet{bodlaender2010treewidth}.
+In this section, we recall three key concepts from graph theory that are central to our complexity-theoretic characterization.
+We follow the terminology of \citet{bodlaender2010treewidth} for \emph{vertex elimination} and \emph{treewidth}, which captures the dominant computational complexity of our problem.
+We also recall the notion of \emph{quotient graph}, adopted from \citet{sanders2012high}, which underlies the decomposition of a $U$-statistic into a linear combination of $V$-statistics.

 \begin{definition}[Vertex Elimination] Let $G = (V, E)$ be a graph and $v \in V$.
 We define the operation of eliminating $v$ from $V$ as first connecting $\neighborvg{v}{G}$ (the neighbor of $v$ w.r.t. $G$) by edges to form a clique and then removing the vertex $v$ and all edges incident to $v$.
 The resulting graph is denoted by $\eliminatevg{v}{G}$. \end{definition}